 Hosting a My Favorite Things Party

 The text on the front side of the peacock invitation is pretty straightforward.
 It included the hostess name, date and time of the My Favorite Things Party.
-You can also easily adapt and personalize the invitation for any type of event;including a baby or bridal shower, birthday or dinner gala.
+You can easily adapt and personalize the invitation for any type of event, including a shower, birthday or dinner gala.

-Here’s the Breakfast at Tiffany’s Theme Brunch invitation.
-For that third annual event, I used a different process to create the handcrafted invites.
+Here’s the Breakfast at Tiffany’s Brunch invitation.
+For that third event, I used a different process to create the handcrafted invites.